docsforadobe/javascript-tools-guide/docs/file-system-access/file-object.md

 style specified by the linefeed property.For encoded files, writing a single Unicode character may write multiple bytes.

-#### NOTE
+!!! note
     Be careful not to write to a file that is open in another application or object, as this can overwrite existing data.

 Returns true on success.